kristopherjohnson/undefinedvalue-pelican/undefinedvalue/content/2020/01/02/menubar-countdown-21.md

 I was reminded in October 2019 when a user, John Cornell, emailed me to let me know he really wanted Menubar Countdown working on Catalina, so he had tried to update the code himself, but couldn't get it to work.

-So, with a real user willing to help, I finally got off my virtual butt and made the necessary updates to get the Menubar Countdown 1.x codebase updated so that it would build with Xcode 11 and run on macOS Catalina.
+With a user motivated enough to try to fix it himself, I finally got off my virtual butt and made the necessary updates to get the Menubar Countdown 1.x codebase updated so that it would build with Xcode 11 and run on macOS Catalina.
 I released that version as [Menubar Countdown 1.3](https://github.com/kristopherjohnson/MenubarCountdown/releases/tag/1.3).

 But that wasn't enough.
 With my hands in the code, I remembered all the changes I've thought about making over the past decade.
 I wanted to release it through the Mac App Store.

 I did those things.
 The result is Menubar Countdown 2.1.
 You can now download the app from the Mac App Store at <https://apps.apple.com/us/app/menubar-countdown/id1485343244?mt=12>.
 If you don't like the Mac App Store, you can download a notarized build from <https://github.com/kristopherjohnson/MenubarCountdown/releases/tag/2.1>.

-It's still free and open-source.
+It's still free and open-source, with a project page at <http://undefinedvalue.com/menubar-countdown-21.html>.
 I've changed the license from [LGPL](https://opensource.org/licenses/lgpl-license) to [MIT-style](https://opensource.org/licenses/MIT).

 Now I hope I can ignore it for another decade.